 What happened to me was a traumatic and life-changing experience, but I think some people would be willing switch places with me to alleviate their own suffering.
 Have you dealt with these issues while writing memoir?
 If so, how have you handled them?

 My Answer: I would say most writers, and indeed most writers of personal stories, be it memoir or personal essay, ask themselves these questions: Is my story worthy of being told?

 Stories of war are one thing, but many of us are fortunate not to have to live through something like that.
-Of course stories that give that historical record are hugely important, but stories of surviving and constructing a new life after a serious illness or injury are much more likely to happen to anyone in our society, and are therefore valuable.
+Of course stories that give that historical record are hugely important.
+However, stories of surviving and creating a new life after a serious illness or injury are much more likely to happen to anyone in our society, and are therefore valuable.

-Many memoirs are of course sensational, especially memoirs by politicians or celebrities, but in most of those cases, the point of the book is to set the record straight, or to tell their side of events that are probably already known to the reader.
+Many memoirs are of course sensational, especially memoirs by politicians or celebrities.
+In most of those cases, the point of the book is to set the record straight, or to tell their side of events that are probably already known to the reader.
 The interest here is the inside scoop, or “my part of the story,” rather than insight or “what I learned from this.”

 With a literary memoir, the point is insight and meaning from whatever experience is being related.